Tony Jones Jr.: Arizona Cardinals

+but re-signed to the practice squad two days later.
+He signed a reserve/future contract on January 8, 2024.
+He was released following an injury on August 27, 2024.

+On December 18, 2024, the Cardinals re–signed Jones to their practice squad.

+Arlington Renegades

+On May 7, 2025, Jones signed with the Arlington Renegades of the United Football League (UFL).

+NFL career statistics

 Personal life

 Jones' father Tony Jones Sr. was a fullback and linebacker for Illinois State, as well as the Cleveland Thunderbolts, Tampa Bay Storm, and Buffalo Destroyers of the Arena Football League.

 At Notre Dame, Jones majored in Film, Television and Theatre.
 During the 2019 college football season, Jones filmed his first film, a short film entitled "Come Together" written and directed with classmate Conor Fitzgerald, starring football teammate Ovie Oghoufo and fellow FTT student and stage actress Teagan Earley.
 The short film premiered at the 2020 Sundial Film Festival in Redding, California.